amissine/shed/NOTES.md

 npm i && npm run i --sk=<CREATOR_SK> [ --run=<stellar_network> ] [ --with=extras ]
 ```

 and add env values when prompted.
-Then take care of *wrangler secret* values.
+This will take care of *wrangler secret* values.

 The default value for *\<stellar_network\>* above is *test*.
 Alternatively, use *public* or *custom*.